+9 Heidegger, Being and Time, 32.

+12 Heidegger, Being and Time, 38 and 487.

 It requires therefore another more existential entrance to philosophization.
 Heidegger clearly understands the difference between the author of Being and Time and the university professor as teacher of philosophy.
-The "rumor about Heidegger" so publicized in the twenties is succinctly described by Hannah Arendt: "Thinking has come to life again; the cultural treasures of the past, believed to be dead, are being made to speak, in the course of which it turns out that they propose things altogether different from the familiar, worn-out trivialities they had been presumed to say.
-There exists a teacher: one can perhaps learn to think."15 Indeed, the lecturer Heidegger provoked his students with perplexed questions.
-Hence the students have to think passionately in order to enter into philosophization.
-That is the destiny of us as human beings.
-Heidegger says at the beginning of the 1929-30 lecture course The Fundamental Concepts of Metaphysics: "Philosophy-as we are presumably superficially aware-is not some arbitrary enterprise with which we pass our time as the fancy takes us, not some mere gathering of knowledge that we can easily obtain for ourselves at any time from books, but (we know this only obscurely) something to do with the whole, something extreme, where an ultimate pronouncement and interlocution occurs on the part of human beings.316 Accordingly, philosophy cannot be learned or instructed by attending lectures or studying books.
-It must come from the urge inside us to think.
-Thus Heidegger's task as a teacher of philosophizing is to find the appropriate way of initiating students into philosophy itself, not by demonstrating philosophical scholarship in lectures but by "an 'intro-duction' which leads into philosophy itself.
-One can never philosophize 'in general,' but
+The "rumor about Heidegger" so publicized in the twenties is succinctly described by Hannah Arendt:

+Thinking has come to life again; the cultural treasures of the past, believed to be dead, are being made to speak, in the course of which it turns out that they propose things altogether different from the familiar, worn-out trivialities they had been presumed to say.
+There exists a teacher; one can perhaps learn to think.14

+Indeed, the lecturer Heidegger provoked his students with perplexed questions.
+Hence the students have to think passionately in order to enter into philosophization that is our destiny as human beings.
+Heidegger says in the beginning of the lecture course The Fundamental Concepts of Metaphysics in 1929-30:

+Philosophy-as we are presumably superficially aware-is not some arbitrary enterprise with which we pass our time as the fancy take us, not some mere gathering of knowledge that we can easily obtain for ourselves at any time from books, but (we know this only obscurely) something to do with the whole, something extreme, where an ultimate pronouncement and interlocution occurs on the part of human beings.15 an "intro-duction" which leads into philosophy itself.
+One can never philosophize "in general," but rather every genuine philosophical problem is, in each case, a single specific problem.
+But, on the other

-14 Cf. Plato, Meno, 80a-b, trans.
-W. K. C. Guthrie, Hammondsworth: Penguin Books, 1956, pp. 127-128.
+Accordingly, philosophy cannot be learned by attending lectures or studying books.
+It must come from an internal urge to think.
+Hence Heidegger's task as teacher of philosophizing is to find the appropriate way of initiating students into philosophy itself, not by demonstrating philosophical scholarship in lectures but by

+13 Plato, Meno, 80a to 80b.

-15 Hannah Arendt, "Martin Heidegger at Eighty" in Heidegger & Modern Philosophy, ed.
-Michael Murray, New Haven: Yale University Press, 1978, p.
-295.
+14 Hannah Arendt, "Heidegger at Eighty," in Michael Murray, ed., Heidegger and Modern Philosophy, New Haven: Yale University Press, 1978, 195.